Solar Incentives For Businesses

 Agricultural producers and rural small businesses are eligible to receive up to $20,000 in grant money through their Rural Energy for America Power Program (REAP).

-- Small businesses in eligible rural areas.
+- Businesses in eligible rural areas

 Keep in mind, that “small” is defined by the SBA depending on your NAICS code, and can appear quite “large.”

 At Sunbridge, we in-house writing the grant to ensure you have the best possible opportunity to be awarded.
 We work diligently to secure business grant funding for many projects in a competitive system.

 Net Energy Metering is how your utility compensates homeowners with solar panels for providing clean, renewable energy to your neighbors.
 Your utility must keep a “running tab” on how much solar energy you generate and then remove that charge from your bills.
 Any extra electrical credits that you save up must be carried forward to the next month’s bill for a full year.